 She acts with energy and a great musicality; that is, her movement all seems motivated by the precise momentary emotion evoked by the music.
 Even more to the point, she knows how to be “brilliant” in the first act party scene, flitting and fluttering with a stylized grace that would make Jeanette MacDonald green with envy.
 She “melts” gorgeously in the second act, her body language now demure, and she manages to be ill and weak and yet at the same time hopeful in the final act… Yes, Ms. Lopez stole the show utterly and completely, but it was a show worth stealing…” – Parterre.com

-Ms. López recently completed a tenure as a Resident Artist at Opera San José where she performed Leïla in Les pêcheurs de perles, Roselinda in Die Fledermaus, Leonora in Il trovatore, the title role in Suor Angelica, Lauretta in Gianni Schicchi, Nannetta in Falstaff, Gretel in Hänsel und Gretel, Cio-Cio San in Madama Butterfly, and Donna Anna in Don Giovanni.
+Ms. López also completed a two-year-tenure as a Soprano Resident Artist at Opera San José where she performed Leïla in Les pêcheurs de perles, Rosalinde in Die Fledermaus, Leonora in Il trovatore, the title role in Suor Angelica, Lauretta in Gianni Schicchi, Nannetta in Falstaff, Gretel in Hänsel und Gretel, Donna Anna in Don Giovanni, and Cio-Cio San in Madama Butterfly.

-Ms. López’s solo concert performances include Mahler’s Symphony No. 4 and selections from Canteloube’s Chants d’Auvergne with the Henderson Symphony Orchestra; Rutter’s Mass of the Children with the Southern Nevada Musical Arts Society; and Bach’s Magnificat, Villa-Lobos’s Bachianas Brasileiras No. 5, and Rachmaninoff’s Vocalise with the UNLV Orchestra.
+Ms. López’s solo concert performances include Mahler’s Symphony No. 4and selections from Canteloube’s Chants d’Auvergne with the Henderson Symphony Orchestra, and Rutter’s Mass of the Children with the Southern Nevada Musical Arts Society.

-Ms. López was awarded First Prize and Audience Favorite in the 2014 Irene Dalis Vocal Competition.
+Ms. López was awarded First Prize and the Audience Favorite Award in the 2014 Irene Dalis Vocal Competition.
 She was a semifinalist in the 2011 Loren Zachary Vocal Competition in Los Angeles and won the 2012 The Metropolitan Opera National Council Auditions for the Utah District, advancing to the Rocky Mountain Regional Finals at the Ellie Caulkins Opera House in Denver, Colorado.
-Ms. López earned a Bachelor of Music degree in from University of Nevada, Las Vegas.
+She is a grant recipient of the Olga Forrai Foundation.
+Ms. López earned a Bachelor of Music degree (vocal performance) from the University of Nevada, Las Vegas in 2011.